aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentation/highlight_regex/_index.md

 | :- | :- | :- |
 | regex | **str** | The string contains regular expression to get strings to highlight. |
 | highlight_color | **aspose.pydrawing.Color** | The color to highlight the text. |

-### Examples

-The following code sample shows how to highlight text in a PowerPoint Presentation using a regular expression.